 - All coursework towards the HAPP major must be passed with a C or better.

 - Prior to Spring 2017 students must have a GPA of a 2.5 or above in order to complete the HAPP internship.

 If you received a myUMBC notification that your GPA has fallen below the 2.5 cumulative GPA required for HAPP see important instructions below:

-If this is your first or second consecutive notification, you need to raise your cumulative GPA above 2.5 next semester in order to remain in HAPP.
+If this is your first notification, you need to raise your cumulative GPA above 2.5 next semester in order to remain in HAPP.
 Refer to the tips below for strategies for improving your GPA.
 If you would like to speak with your advisor, please schedule an appointment

 Tips for improving your academic success next semester: